wordofwarning/wordofwarning.org/current/2019-haphazard/index.md

 >• *Bizarre surreal fun.
 Creative.
 Very interactive.
 Unpredicatable.*<br>• *Quirky performances, lots going on.
 First-timer here, would come back.*<br>• *Better than Shrek the Musical… freedom to explore & children to play.
 Brilliant!*<br>[Audience Feedback from 2016](/archive/2016-haphazard)
 >• *Absolutely brilliant, for kids and grown ups.*<br>• *We liked the drop-in, continuous feel, like you weren't missing stuff.*<br>• *Loved the way the event uses the whole space.
 Wacky and creative fun!*<br>[Audience Feedback from 2015](/archive/2015-haphazard)
 >• *Great!
 Everyone was energetic & friendly — very easy to interact with!*<br>• *Suitably crazy & surreal for children and their grown-ups*.<br>• *Really enjoyed the event and it's particularly nice to experience something a bit different, especially as adults, it is quite eye-popping…*<br>[Audience Feedback from 2013](/archive/2013-spring/haphazard)

+Haphazard 2019 is recommended by <a href="https://www.creativetourist.com/event/haphazard" target="_blank">Creative Tourist</a>.

 #### Credits
 [Haphazard](/hab/haphazard) 2019 is produced by [hÅb](/hab) + <a href="http://www.z-arts.org" target="_blank">Z-arts</a>. | Image: Catherine Jack for YEAP Association